Click here to go to Concerts By City

 • SAN PEDRO - First Thursday ArtWalk.
 On the first Thursday of each month, open galleries and studios, street vendors and entertainment in the downtown San Pedro arts district.
 Event is from 6 - 9 p.m. in downtown San Pedro between 4th and 8th Streets.
 There also are periodic Third Saturday artwalks from 2 - 6 p.m., with more than 30 galleries and studios plus guided tours.
 Information: www.1stthursday.net

-• TEMECULA - Art Nights.
-First Friday programs in 2024 will take place on the first Friday of the month, February through November.
-The events showcase art from a variety of area artists, including a reception for the featured artists inside The Merc, 42051 Main Street, with live music and refreshments.
+• TEMECULA - Art Off the Walls.
+First Friday programs in 2022 will take place on Oct.
+7 and Nov.
+4. The events showcase art from a variety of area artists, including a reception for the featured artists inside The Merc, 42051 Main Street, with live music and refreshments.
 Other portions of the event take place at The Lot on Main, 42051 Main Street.
 Information: (951) 694-6480 or www.temeculaca.gov

 • UPLAND - Artists on "A" Street.
 Over 20 different types of art for show and sale every last Saturday of the month at the corner of "A" Street and 3rd Avenue.
 No times or current dates listed.
 Information: (909) 931-4100, (909) 204-4465 or www.ci.upland.ca.us